mbaumer/us_hep_funding/docs/_states/OR.md

 [Back to top](#top)
 ## OR-01 -- Rep. Suzanne Bonamici (D) -- [Wikipedia](https://en.wikipedia.org/wiki/OR-01)
 ### Committees
-Suzanne Bonamici is the #4 Republican on the House Committee on Science, Space, and Technology
+Suzanne Bonamici is the #4 Democrat on the House Committee on Science, Space, and Technology

-Suzanne Bonamici is the #5 Republican on the House Subcommittee on Higher Education and Workforce Development
+Suzanne Bonamici is the #5 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```